tecknovice/nextjs-app/README.md

 - **PostgreSQL**: A powerful, open-source object-relational database system.
 - **Prisma**: A next-generation ORM for Node.js and TypeScript.
 - **JWT**: JSON Web Tokens for secure authentication.
+- **shadcn/ui**: A component library for building user interfaces with Tailwind CSS.

 ## Learn More